Non-Identifiability in Network Autoregressions

-\item[(b)] Some network fixed effects models of the type in Example \ref{exa network}:\footnote{In case (b.i), Assumption \ref{assum id} is satisfied for generic matrices $\widetilde{X}_{1},\ldots,\widetilde{X}_{r}$ if the model is unbalanced, and is violated if the model is balanced (see Example \ref{exa GI}).
-In cases (b.ii) and (b.iii), Assumption \ref{assum id} is satisfied for generic $\widetilde{X}$.}
+\begin{example2} The condition $\mathrm{rank}(X,WX)=k$ is satisfied in the following instances of model (\ref{network model}), when there are at least two groups ($R>1$):\footnote{ In case (i), Condition \ref{assum id} is satisfied for generic matrices $\widetilde{X} _{1},\ldots,\widetilde{X}_{R}$ if the model is unbalanced, and is violated if the model is balanced (see Example \ref{exa GI}).
+In cases (ii) and (iii), Condition \ref{assum id} is satisfied for any $\widetilde{X}$.}